 If you are purchasing new, we recommend the new iPad 10.2inch model with 32GB HD.
 The expectation is that this device will last 4 years (Yr 5/6/7/8)

-Full size iPad Keyboard protective case with hard cover to protect screen (some prefer a keyboard and others don’t) Paying for a quality case and keyboard is advisable.
+Full size protective case with hard cover to protect screen (some prefer a keyboard and others don’t) Paying for a quality case and is advisable.
 Broken screens have occurred when students do not have a solid protective case.
-This is one option.

 No Cellular capable devices please.

-All BYOD Devices are enrolled in our Mobile Device Management Platform (ZuluDesk).
+All BYOD Devices are enrolled in our Mobile Device Management Platform (Jamf School).
 This allows us to ‘deploy’ Apps the school pays for, for students to use and allows us to provide a high level of internet filtering to protect students.
-When the student leaves our school the MDM is removed from their device (Apps and their contents will be deleted as well).
+When the student leaves our school the MDM is removed from their device (Apps that the school owns and their contents will be deleted as well).

 How can I protect myself online

-There are a number of excellnt resources for parents and students.
+There are a number of excellent resources for parents and students.
 These include;

 Key points for students – content taken from www.connectsmart.govt.nz